Skip to main content

 Does Hai provide explainable outputs and audit logs?

 Yes.
 Hai maintains a record of all interactions through its conversation history feature.
 Questions and answers are stored on the HackerOne platform, allowing users with appropriate permissions to access historical conversations.
 This serves as an audit trail, capturing inputs and the corresponding outputs generated.
+Additionally, agent-based interactions (such as agentic validation or agentic security testing) are tracked via an agent log or agent trace, which provides a detailed account of what happened and why.

 When generating responses to a user’s prompt, Hai uses only data from the program or programs that the user has permission to access.
 Hai adds context to help users understand the basis for its responses and ensures traceability for how conclusions are reached.